 Places for nature outings

-Sometimes it seems like Lithuania is one big forest.
+Sometimes it seems like Lithuania is one big forest with many places for nature outings.
 Covered with fragrant pine forests, embellished with ancient centuries-old oaks, and enticing with its white-barked birches and mysterious fir groves.
 Having even made their way into the centre of town, forests invite you to get away from it all, even if it’s just for the evening or the weekend.
 The wonderful views that open up at the campsites and forest areas, the vast meadows, or the foot of a hill fort will take your breath away – you’ll want to check to make sure you’re not dreaming.
 And if you’re not dreaming, why don’t you stick around for a bit?
+There are so many places for picnic in Lithuania!
 If the rules of the forest or the national or regional park permit, you can set up camp here or just spend half the day having a picnic on the grass.
 Good weather, great company, tasty snacks, the smoke of the bonfire, and a beautiful place.
 That’s everything you need for a perfect outing.
 And one thing is for sure: Lithuania has no shortage of beautiful places.
 Protect our environment – every plant, berry stalk, shrub, tree, and piece of moss is part of nature’s miracle.
 Pick a region, find information on tourist or visitor information centre websites, and go!

 The Girionys recreation area located on the shore of Kaunas Reservoir provides not only shelter from the sun and rain with shelters crafted by woodworkers, but also a feast for the eyes – a view of the reservoir and the towers of Pažaislis Monastery on the other side.